salvatore-arienzo/Arduino-Robot-Car-Line-Following-Obstacle-Avoidance/README.md

 ### Examples of usage

-Here some videos of usage, mp4 videos are also available in the Resource folder.
+Here some videos of usage, mp4 videos of some example are available in the [Resource](https://github.com/salvatore-arienzo/Arduino-Robot-Car-Line-Following-Obstacle-Avoidance/tree/main/Resources) folder.

 ##### Simple line following: